risd-sound/steam-pd/README.md

 **For today's session:**

+1. You'll need a laptop (Mac or Windows), mobile device (iOS or Android), and a USB sync cable
-1. Download and install Pd 0.47-1 (Pure Data) from <a href="http://msp.ucsd.edu/software.html" target="_blank">http://msp.ucsd.edu/software.html</a>
+2. Download and install Pd 0.47-1 (Pure Data) from <a href="http://msp.ucsd.edu/software.html" target="_blank">http://msp.ucsd.edu/software.html</a>.
+Put it in your Applications folder (i.e. get it out of your Downloads folder)
-2. Download MobMuPlat development package to your laptop: <a href="http://danieliglesia.com/mobmuplat/" target="_blank">http://danieliglesia.com/mobmuplat/</a>
+3. Download MobMuPlat development package: <a href="http://danieliglesia.com/mobmuplat/" target="_blank">http://danieliglesia.com/mobmuplat/</a>.
+Make a new working folder on your Desktop and move the MobMuPlat package there (get it out of your Downloads folder)
-3. For your mobile device, download MobMuPlat either from iTunes store (iOS) or Play Store (Android).
+4. For your mobile device, download MobMuPlat either from iTunes store (iOS) or Google Play store (Android).
 It's a free app.
-4. For iOS, you'll need iTunes.
-For Mac + Android, you can utilize Android file transfer:  <a href="https://www.android.com/filetransfer/" target="_blank">https://www.android.com/filetransfer/</a>
+5. For iOS, you'll need iTunes.
+For Mac + Android, you can use Android file transfer:  <a href="https://www.android.com/filetransfer/" target="_blank">https://www.android.com/filetransfer/</a>
-5. You'll need the appropriate sync cable for your device.
+6. You'll need the appropriate sync cable for your device.
 Alternatively you can transfer files on iOS via AirDrop (without iTunes).
-6. If you have Windows + Android, file transfer should be straightforward, we'll figure it out.
+7. If you have Windows + Android, file transfer should be fairly straightforward, we'll figure it out.

 ---